 Life is full of uncertainties and it is sensible idea to have plans in place such that people you trust can represent you should something go wrong, and this is one reason to have a power of attorney in place, but other common situations are:

-A general power of attorney is commonly used in circumstances where the donor needs assistance over a short period of time, for example if abroad but with legal business and documents that need signing in his or her absence, or for limited tasks perhaps, such as for collecting a pension.
+A general power of attorney is often used for a short term, specific legal situation or need, such as where a legal property owner is abroad but with legal business and documents that need signing in his or her absence, or for limited tasks perhaps, such as for collecting a pension.

 More than one attorney can be appointed, as it is worth considering that if only one is appointed, that person may fall ill, and there can be added security in having 2 attorneys, such that each will have a duty to check that the other is complying with the instructions and not overstepping any mandate or acting incorrectly.

-There is no need to register this type of power of attorney, it can be revoked with less formality than the alternative described below, and it will automatically become void if the donor becomes mentally incapacitated or has died.
+There is no legal requirement to formally register this type of power of attorney anywhere and it can be revoked (cancelled) with less formality than an LPA.
+Also important to note is that a general power of attorney is automatically void should the donor become mentally incapacitated or die.

-An LPA allows you to appoint another person to manage your affairs if you become unable to do so.
+An LPA creates certainty by allowing you to plan ahead and appoint another person to manage your affairs if you become unable to do so.
 The person you appoint is called your Attorney and their role is to make the decisions that you would have made if you were able to.

 Hopefully you will never need to use your LPA, but preparing one is a way of making sure that, in the event of permanent or temporary mental incapacity, someone of your own choice will be able to represent you.
-If you do not have an LPA and you are not capable of making your own decisions, an application will have to be made to the Court of Protection to appoint somebody with authority to handle your affairs.
+If you do not have an LPA and you are not capable of making your own decisions, it will be necessary to apply to the Court of Protection to appoint somebody with authority to handle your affairs.
 This is a time consuming and expensive application.

 Making an LPA allows you to appoint someone you trust to make decisions on your behalf.